MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Expedite-Delicensing.md

 Expedite-Delicensing -Identity yajvendra@contoso.onmicrosoft.com
 ```

 This example ends the delay for the mailbox license removal request on the specified mailbox.
-Typically, the mailbox license is removed from the mailbox within 30 minutes after running the command.
+Typically, the mailbox license is removed from the mailbox within 30 minutes after running the command, but it might take up to 24 hours.

 ## PARAMETERS